Peggy

 Step y/x

-Before Peggy and Victor can start the Fiat-Shamir zero-knowledge proof Peggy needs two prime numbers \( p \) and \( q \) which are only known by Peggy:
+Before Peggy and Victor can begin the Fiat-Shamir zero-knowledge proof, Peggy needs two prime numbers \( p \) and \( q \), which are known only to her:

 • \( p \)